stellarwp/kadence-blocks/readme.txt

 Release Date: November TBD, 2023
 * Update: Add option to allow decimals in Advanced Form number field.
 * Update: Allow mute/unmute buttons row video backgrounds to be displayed separately from the play / pause button.
-* Fix: Ability to create new Advanced Forms on WordPress 6.4.
+* Update: Integrate hide recaptcha settings from Kadence Captcha into Advanced Form.
-* Fix: Integrate hide recaptcha settings from Kadence Captcha into Advanced Form.
+* Fix: Issue creating new Advanced Forms on WordPress 6.4.
-* Fix: Google V3 reCAPTCHA not hiding in when set to hide.
+* Fix: Google v3 reCAPTCHA not hiding in when set to hide.
 * Fix: Add aria label to Advanced Gallery lightbox links.
 * Fix: Allow show more button to be focusable using tab key.
 * Fix: Border styling display on Advanced button in editor